diogoaraujo017/diogoaraujo017/README.md

 <h1 align="center"> Hi, I'm Diogo Araújo!! </h1>

-**I'm currently studying Computer Science at University of Minho !**
+**I'm currently studying Software Engineering at University of Minho !**

-**My first project as a Computer Science student was to make a game like "Block Dude" , using Haskell !**
+**My first project as a Software Engineering student was to make a game like "Block Dude" , using Haskell !**

 <hr style="height:30pt; visibility:hidden;" />